facebook/react-native-website/docs/improvingux.md

       <StatusBar barStyle="light-content" />
       <View style={styles.header}>
         <Text style={styles.description}>
           This demo shows how to avoid covering important UI elements with the software keyboard.
 Focus the email input below and notice that the Sign Up button and the text adjusted positions to make sure they are not hidden under the keyboard.
         </Text>
       </View>
       <KeyboardAvoidingView behavior="padding" style={styles.form}>
         <TextInput
           style={styles.input}
           value={email}
-          onChangeText={(email) => setEmail(email)}
+          onChangeText={email => setEmail(email)}
           ref={emailInput}
           placeholder="email@example.com"
           autoCapitalize="none"